-Please contact our Investor Relations personnel at (414) 347-6480 if you would like directions on attending the Annual Meeting and voting in person.
+Please contact our Senior Vice President-Investor Relations at (414) 347-6480 if you would like directions on attending the Annual Meeting and voting in person.
 At our meeting, you will be asked to show some form of identification (such as your driving license).